wix-playground/stylable-components/specs/slider/Spec.md

 ![elements](./assets/elements.png)

-Slider consists of a "bar" and a "handle".
-The "handle" is dragged across the "bar" in order to give the slider a desired value.
+**Basic slider consists of:** "bar", "handle" and "progress".
+The "handle" is dragged across the "bar" in order to give the slider a desired value while "progress" marks range from min value to current value.

+**Complex slider consists of**: "bar", "handle", "progress" AND may include "tooltip", "prefix" and "suffix".
+Tooltip is a separate component that can be embedded into slider to display "value".
+Prefix and suffix are DOM elements that add customization capabilities (you can display "min" and "max" values on the edges of the slider).